denizeu/Analysis/notebooks/1-sequence-stats.md

  29836
 ```
 Based on the histogram and the function above I learned very much about my data.
-I learned that when getting rid of around 5%, lots of the data was toward the larger end of the scale rather than at the beginning.
+- I learned that: when getting rid of around 5%, lots of the data was toward the larger end of the scale rather than at the beginning.
-This shows that the sequences that I am analyzing fall around the larger lengths rather than smaller lengths.
+    - This shows that the sequences that I am analyzing fall around the larger lengths rather than smaller lengths.
-It also shows how important differences in sequence size are in comparing genomes, as well as how helpful graphing these differences is.
+    - It also shows how important differences in sequence size are in comparing genomes, as well as how helpful graphing these differences is.
-Since this function only returns a 32-element vector, it is difficult to differentiate the number of sequences that fall in each length.
+- Since this function only returns a 32-element vector, it is difficult to differentiate the number of sequences that fall in each length.
-However, as you see later on, using a histogram helps to hone in on the specific sequence lengths that we are curious about.
+- However, as you see later on, using a histogram helps to hone in on the specific sequence lengths that we are curious about.

 From this function above however, we can conclude that these sequence lengths are relatively large and fit within a small-ish range of values.
 This function helps us visualize these differences.